MitchTODO/PrivateBlockChain/README.md

 ---

-### NEW

 #### Error Handling / Sanitize user input

-Handling errors is done through out both endpoints.
-Both have a appropriate response if the server stops working (500) with a message to the client.
+Handling errors is done throughout both endpoints.
+Both have appropriate responses if the server stops working (500) with a message to the client.
 ```
 500 Internal Server Error
-Time:88 ms
-Size:257 B

 {
     "Server": "Oops I broke!"
 }
 ```
 Get request first sanitizes user input checking if its not a integer, if so response bad request (400) is sent back with a message.
-Else check if the block requested existences, if so return block object (200).
-Else bad request (400) is sent to client also telling how high the chain currently is.
+Else check if the block requested exist, if so return block object (200).
+Else bad request (400) is sent to client, also telling how high the chain currently is.

 ```
 //Tried to send a string